oroinc/platform/src/Oro/Component/Layout/README.md

-Oro Block Component
+Oro Layout Component
 ====================

-`Oro Block Component` provides tools for defining elements of layout, so-called blocks, that can be used for building a different types of layouts, including HTML, XML and so on.
+`Oro Layout Component` provides tools for defining elements of layout, so-called blocks, that can be used for building a different types of layouts, including HTML, XML and so on.

 There are two core element types: